micahr/herald/README.rst

 Requirements
 ======
-trans-notify requires an account on Notifo_ and Transmission_ or uTorrent_ installed on your machine.
+herald requires an account on Notifo_ and Transmission_ or uTorrent_ installed on your machine.
 You will also need the web interface turned on in order for everything to work.
 You can access the web interface option in the Preferences -> Web tab.